Nicktvdd/42Course-Minishell/README.md

 We have written this with certain requirements and a limitations, like a limited amount of allowed functions and a norm we had to comply to (like no 'for' loops).
 This meant we had to build most things from scratch and from a very low-level.

-We worked on it as a group project with @rushmaverick, @jestebanpelaez18 and @composerjunhee.
+I worked on it as a group project in collaboration with [Rasmus](https://github.com/RushMaverick) [Juan](https://github.com/jestebanpelaez18) and [Jun](https://github.com/composerjunhee).
 We all had a part in creating the completed project, after which we teached eachother our parts and made sure that everyone understood exactly what is going on.
-My main focus of the project was the architecture, group communication, pipes and bughunting.
+My main focus: Lead architecture design, group communication, pipe implementation, and bug hunting.

 ## Features